marconett/werow-headless-extractor/README.md

 * Get a Rasperry Pi (or similar device)
 * Connect it to the WaterRower via USB
 * Run the node package on your device
-* The We-Row website it looking for the WebSocket on 127.0.0.1:8448, so either:
+* The We-Row website is looking for the WebSocket on 127.0.0.1:8448, so either:
   * [socat](https://linux.die.net/man/1/socat) (or similar) 127.0.0.1:8448 -> device:8848
   * Get a browser plugin to patch the We-Row website to listen to device:8848 instead of 127.0.0.1:8448

 ## Troubleshooting

-*node-serialport* has C++ dependencies, so reinstalling it is necessary if you're not on linux-x64, as the package we downloaded came with a pre-compiled node-serialport version for that os.
-You probably still want to upgrade node-serialport though, as they fixed a whole bunch of memory-leaks and performance issues.
+*node-serialport* has C++ dependencies.
 If you don't have gcc installed, you might want to try the pre-compiled node-serialport binaries available.
 Please refere to the node-serialport README for that.
+I had trouble with pre-compiled versions on my macOS system, so I needed to compile from source.

 This package does 5 extract actions in a row and makes a bunch of assumptions about filenames and paths.
-If something goes wrong, it's probably easier to just manually extract everything..
+If something goes wrong, it's probably easier to just manually extract and patch everything..

 ### Known working versions (macOS)